 To support you in your development the University of Leeds offers wide ranging professional development opportunities.

-- Self-directed courses are available in the Leeds Doctoral College Organisation in Minerva and in LinkedIn Learning (Includes Leeds specific resources plus over 5000 LinkedIn courses).
+- Self-directed courses are available in the Leeds Doctoral College Organisation in LinkedIn Learning (Includes Leeds specific resources plus over 5000 LinkedIn courses).

 - There are also programmes of tutor led provision provided by professional services.